bleds22e/DITW_analyses/Manuscript/scripts/01_data_cleaning.md

 Ellen Bledsoe
 2025-07-29

-This documents cleans the data for the Data in the Wild manuscript analyses.
+This document cleans the data for the Data in the Wild manuscript analyses.

 ## Packages and Data